Welcome to Facebook. Here’s your Starter Guide to Using Facebook For Business in the UK

 Social Media Management Tools

 Hootsuite is worth downloading.
 This allows you to schedule status updates as well as showing all the relevant information about your different platforms in columns on one screen.
+We can give you training on how to use Hootsuite for your social media.

 Having said that, some studies have suggested that third party apps could result in less prominence in your fans’ feeds and, therefore, less engagement.
 So make sure you also post manually and give your updates intriguing titles that make people want to find out more when they scroll through their news feeds.